klaudiosinani/klaudiosinani.github.io/src/content/blog/java-stream-api-insights-and-misconceptions-an-essential-introduction.md

     .forEach(number -> logger.log("ForEach operation: " + number));
 ```

-We can make the following observation for our example:
+We can make the following observations for our example:

-1. The invoke `Stream.iterate` stream source with a seed value of `1` and the unary operator `number -> number + 1`
+1. We invoke the `Stream.iterate` stream source with a seed value of `1` and the unary operator `number -> number + 1`
-2. The outcome is the creation of an infinite stream of natural numbers starting from 1
+2. The outcome is the creation of an infinite stream of natural numbers starting from `1`
 3. The `peek` operation logs each number processed by the stream
 4. The `limit(5)` short-circuiting intermediate operation stops the stream after processing the first five numbers
 5. That prevents the infinite execution of our stream
 6. Finally, we invoke the `forEach` terminal operation to re-log the first five natural numbers and consume the stream